S.Korea's daily COVID count tops 8,000 for first time amid Omicron spread | Health

 S.Korea's daily COVID count tops 8,000 for first time amid Omicron spread

 Daily tallies had almost halved to around 4,000 this month but began rebounding last week because of Omicron infections, logging their second-highest level on Saturday.
-The surge fuelled worries over a potentially bigger wave ahead of the Lunar New Year holidays, when tens of millions of Koreans usually travel across the country for family visits.
+The surge fuelled worries about a potentially bigger wave ahead of the Lunar New Year holidays when tens of millions of Koreans usually travel across the country for family visits.

+"It is no different to adding fuel to the raging flames if many people move around the country and meet each other," he told a briefing.
+As part of efforts to reserve medical capacity for the critically ill, the mandatory isolation period for vaccinated patients will be reduced from the current 10 days to seven starting on Wednesday.

+South Korea has also rolled out one of the region's most stringent vaccine pass mandates, under which unvaccinated people can only dine out alone, or use takeout or delivery services.
+The extended curbs triggered a backlash from small business owners, while court-ordered large stores and teenagers to be temporarily exempted from the vaccine mandates in the capital Seoul in an intensifying legal battle between the government and citizens.

-South Korea has recorded 733,902 COVID-19 infections and 6,540 deaths, KDCA data showed, although nearly 95% of adults have been fully vaccinated and more than half have received a booster shot.
-South Korea has largely been a COVID-19 mitigation success story, with 749,979 total infections and 6,588 deaths among its 52 million population.
+Some 300 members of a coalition of small business owners plan to hold a hair-shaving protest on Tuesday, urging the government to lift the curbs, including a 9 p.m. dining curfew, and compensate their economic losses.
+South Korea has recorded 733,902 COVID-19 infections and 6,540 deaths, KDCA data showed.
+The country of 52 million has largely been a COVID-19 mitigation success story, with 749,979 total infections and 6,588 deaths.

 More than 95% of South Korean adults have been fully vaccinated and nearly 58% have received a booster shot, KDCA data showed.